nandopiles/nandopiles/README.md

 <hr/>

 # 💫 About Me:
 Iee! 👋I'm Nando, a passionate young programmer on a journey of continuous learning and self-improvement.
 I'm 21 and come from the vibrant city of Valencia, Spain.
 I love taking on challenges and diving headfirst into the world of programming.<br><br>With an insatiable curiosity and a thirst for new experiences, I made it my mission to stand out.
 I love working on exciting projects and using my skills to make a difference. my goal?
 Not only keep up with the evolving technology landscape, but lead the way!<br><br>I'm no ordinary programmer - I bring creativity and determination to everything I do.
-I am willing to collaborate, drive innovation and exceed expectations.
-I'm here to make a name for myself in the tech world.
-Let's create great things together! 🚀
+I'm willing to collaborate, drive innovation and exceed expectations.
+I'm here to make a name for myself in the tech world! 🚀

 ## 🌐 Socials: